jkool702/forkrun/DOCS/DOCS_ALL.md

 ---

-## 3. Speculative Claiming + Escrow = Inertial Particles with Corrections
+## 3. Resilience and Rollback = The Escrow Pipe

 Workers are not polite queue consumers.
-They are **inertial particles** moving at high speed along the river.
+They are **water wheels** placed along the river.

-An inertial particle cannot stop instantly.
-When it sees “enough water ahead,” it claims a big chunk (large batch) — even if some of that water hasn’t arrived yet.

-In software this is called “overshoot.”
-In physics it is called **inertia**.

-When the particle discovers it over-claimed, it doesn’t reverse (no rollback).
-It simply:

-1. Processes what actually arrived (partial batch).
-2. Drops the remainder into a side-channel (escrow pipe) — like shedding mass or emitting a correction signal.
+The worker claims exactly one transaction (one bucket) at a time.
+If a wheel "evaporates" (the process crashes or is killed by OOM), its uncompleted bucket is dropped into a side-channel (the escrow pipe) for another wheel to process.

+The physical concept of "overshoot" is now strictly limited to a worker momentarily advancing past the scanner's write cursor (which is handled by waiting, not division).

-Other idle particles can pick up those corrections.
-If none do, the original particle will eventually come back for them.
+Other idle wheels can pick up these rollback corrections.
 Forward progress is never blocked.
 The river keeps flowing.

-This is why there are no CAS retry loops on the fast path: in physics you never need retries if your particles obey Newton’s laws and the channel is one-way.
+This is why there are no CAS retry loops on the fast path: in physics you never need retries if your wheels obey Newton’s laws and the channel is one-way.

 ---